sfc-gh-sdickson/Lereta/README.md

 ```

 ### Sample Test Questions

+**Structured Data (Cortex Analyst)**:
 1. "How many properties have delinquent property taxes?"
 2. "Which properties require flood insurance due to high-risk zones?"

+**Unstructured Data (Cortex Search)**:
 3. "Show me tax dispute documents about assessment appeals"
 4. "Find flood determination reports for Zone AE properties"

+**🆕 ML Predictions**:
+5. "Predict which properties will become delinquent on taxes"
+6. "Which clients are at risk of churning?"
+7. "Classify all active loans by risk level"

+**🆕 Hybrid Queries (Combined)**:
+8. "Show high-risk loans with predicted tax delinquency and search for similar support cases"

 ## Data Volumes